2025 Mir Ali attack: Victims

-Sixteen were killed and 24 others were injured, including 14 civilians.
+Thirteen were killed and 24 others were injured, including 14 civilians.
 Among the injured were three civilians, two children and an adult, that suffered serious injuries.
-Thirteen of the 16 soldiers were identified as 45-year-old Subedar Zahid Iqbal, 39-year-old Havildar Sohrab Khan, 41-year-old Havildar Mian Yousaf, 34-year-old Naik Khitab Shah, 32-year-old Lance Naik Ismail, 30-year-old Sepoy Rohail, 33-year-old Sepoy Muhammad Ramzan, 30-year-old Sepoy Nawab, 24-year-old Sepoy Zubair Ahmed, 31-year-old Sepoy Muhammad Sahki, 20-year-old Sepoy Hashim Abbasi, 25-year-old Sepoy Muddasir Ejaz and 23-year-old Sepoy Manzar Ali.
+The thirteen of soldiers were identified as 45-year-old Subedar Zahid Iqbal, 39-year-old Havildar Sohrab Khan, 41-year-old Havildar Mian Yousaf, 34-year-old Naik Khitab Shah, 32-year-old Lance Naik Ismail, 30-year-old Sepoy Rohail, 33-year-old Sepoy Muhammad Ramzan, 30-year-old Sepoy Nawab, 24-year-old Sepoy Zubair Ahmed, 31-year-old Sepoy Muhammad Sahki, 20-year-old Sepoy Hashim Abbasi, 25-year-old Sepoy Muddasir Ejaz and 23-year-old Sepoy Manzar Ali.

 Aftermath

 An initial probe found that approximately 800 kilograms (1,760 pounds) of explosives were used in the bombing, making it cause severe damage.
 In response to the attack, 14 militants were killed in subsequent operations.

 Reactions

 Local media reported the bombing as a terrorist attack.

 The Pakistan Armed Forces did not initially comment on the attack.
 The Inter-Services Public Relations (ISPR), the media wing of the armed forces, later claimed that the Pakistani Taliban and India were linked to the bombing.
 The Indian Ministry of External Affairs rejected the accusations saying that "the statement deserves contempt".
 The ISPR also released a statement saying "Thirteen brave sons of [the] soil, embraced shahadat (martyrdom) [and] in this tragic and barbaric incident, two children and a woman [were also] severely injured."

 President Asif Ali Zardari condemned the attack and paid tribute to the victims in a statement released from his office.
 He also paid tribute to the armed forces for killing 14 militants after the attack.

 The army chief of staff, Field Marshal Asim Munir, said in a statement that any actions to undermine Pakistan's internal stability would be met with decisive retribution.

 Ali Amin Gandapur, the chief minister of Khyber Pakhtunkhwa, condemned the attack.

 The Hafiz Gul Bahadur Group, an armed faction of the Pakistani Taliban, claimed responsibility for the attack.